OceanGym: A Benchmark Environment for Underwater Embodied Agents: OceanGym

 \subsection{OceanGym Perception Tasks}

 The perception tasks are categorized into two settings: \textbf{Multi-View Perception} and \textbf{Context-based Perception}.
 These tasks primarily use RGB images as input, with sonar data added in certain experiments to enhance perception.
 The data for each setting are collected by human operators and designed to evaluate different aspects of MLLMs' perceptual abilities.
+There are a total of 85 scenes.
 More details in Appendix~\ref{app:perception}.

 \textbf{Multi-view Perception Setting.} This setting evaluates the agent's ability to interpret visual information from multiple synchronized viewpoints.
 At each timestep $t$, the agent captures a set of six simultaneous RGB images, denoted as $O^{R}_{t} = \{o^{R}_{t,d}\}_{d \in \mathcal{D}_\text{sensor}}$, where $d$ refers to the different sensor orientations: \texttt{front}, \texttt{back}, \texttt{left}, \texttt{right}, \texttt{up}, and \texttt{down}.
 The objective is to consistently identify and localize underwater objects across these varied viewpoints.
 This setting examines whether objects visible from certain angles can be correctly perceived when the visual inputs from all directions are sequentially processed by the MLLM, thereby evaluating robustness to viewpoint variations.